charlie11e/Evans-Data-Science-Portfolio/TidyData-Project/README.md

 # Tidy Data Project

-<h2> In this project, I cleaned a raw dataset for better readability, perform exploratory data analysis, and create meaningful visualizations. </h2>
+<h2> In this project, I cleaned a raw dataset for better readability, performed exploratory data analysis, and created meaningful visualizations. </h2>
 <p>
 <h3> Goals: </h3>
 My goals with this project were to practice tidying data, as this is a large component of data analysis as a whole.
 This primarily involves following